hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 5. Tick the *Use private key* box and click on the file icon in that field.
    A file browser will be opened; locate the private SSH key file you created when requesting your VSC account.
-   Take note that you should not change the location of the private key file.
-If you move it you will have to update its location in this setting section again, to allow MobaXterm to find it.
+   Please keep in mind that these settings have to be updated if the location of the private SSH key ever changes.
    Check that the *SSH-browser type* is set as *SFTP protocol*.

 .. _step-sftp-tab:

 6. Press the OK button and you should be prompted for your **passphrase**.